bluestarninja23/NerfChamber/README.md

 Nobody is safe on every team, making the future of Valorant unpredictable with all the new roster changes.
 <br>

-If you want to learn about this topic
+If you want to learn about Valorant Franchising go to https://realsport101.com/valorant/valorant-franchising-system-2023-who-will-take-part-how-it-works-and-more/